-Enjoy your tour of our website, and please contact us with your questions or for further information.
+Thank you for visiting our website, and please contact us if you have questions or need further information.